 Furthermore, brands and designers are showing their support for the environment.
 As such, the fashion industry now heads into an era in which quite how authentically and how fast it can become sustainable will define future success.

-As technology advances and manufacturers become aware of the situation we find ourselves in, the clothing industry looks set to transform and make further strides towards doing their bit to help reduce the impact of global warming and pollution.
+As technology advances and manufacturers become aware of the situation we find ourselves in, the clothing industry looks set to transform and make further strides toward doing its bit to help reduce the impact of global warming and pollution.
 We'll no doubt see more brands turning plastic waste into clothes.

 With such an influential role in our day-to-day lives, across trends and lifestyles, the fashion industry can and should continue to step up to help our environment.

 |Yukie Nakano, Perceptions Towards Clothes with Recycled Content and Environmental Awareness: the Development of End Markets, Editor(s): M. Miraftab, A.R.
 Horrocks, In Woodhead Publishing Series in Textiles, Ecotextiles, Woodhead Publishing, 2007, Pages 3-14, ISBN 9781845692148, https://doi.org/10.1533/9781845693039.1.3